AntelaBrais/feeds-reader/README.md

 ## Third-party libraries (Why these?)

-- Expo: With Expo the time to develop and create a React Native app is reduced thanks to its management of app bundling and many native setups done behind the hood.
+- **Expo**: With Expo the time to develop and create a React Native app is reduced thanks to its management of app bundling and many native setups done behind the hood.
-- @shopify/flash-list: This component outperforms the well-known FlatList delivering a better performance (up to 10x more FPS) with the same features.
+- **@shopify/flash-list**: This component outperforms the well-known FlatList delivering a better performance (up to 10x more FPS) with the same features.
 In my opinion, this component is great for infinite scroll pages where memory management and UX are vital.
-- NativeBase: Has great support from the community, cross-platform support (Web, iOS, Android) and tons of features without being too opinionated.
+- **NativeBase**: Has great support from the community, cross-platform support (Web, iOS, Android) and tons of features without being too opinionated.
-- Redux Toolkit: Allows to adopt the redux pattern being less verbose and with newer features inspired by other great libraries such as React Query.
+- **Redux Toolkit**: Allows to adopt the redux pattern being less verbose and with newer features inspired by other great libraries such as React Query.
 - Husky Hooks: With the pre-commit hook I ensure I'm always pushing my code following the decided style.
-- Cypress: Intuitive and developer friendly with lots of features and great documentation.
+- **Cypress**: Intuitive and developer friendly with lots of features and great documentation.
 Used by PayPal.
-- GitHub Actions: I created a minimal CI action that runs the linter rules whenever a Pull Request is made to the main branch, adding an extra layer of feedback loop and security to the code shipped.
+- **GitHub Actions**: I created a minimal CI action that runs the linter rules whenever a Pull Request is made to the main branch, adding an extra layer of feedback loop and security to the code shipped.

 ## Design Patterns